algorand/go-algorand/data/transactions/logic/README_in.md

 existed.
 If one of the transactions in a group will execute a program whose version predates a transaction type or field that can violate expectations, that transaction type or field must not be used anywhere in the transaction group.

-A v1 program included in a transaction group that includes a ApplicationCall transaction, or a non-zero RekeyTo field, will fail regardless of the other contents of the program itself.
+Concretely, the above requirement is translated as follows: A v1 program included in a transaction group that includes a ApplicationCall transaction or a non-zero RekeyTo field will fail regardless of the program itself.

 This requirement is enforced as follows: